The type of rail connection you choose is a very important consideration in the long term.

 Over the rail joiner clamp: (Do not use these)

 This type of clamp is similar to the direct-to-rail, except it is intended to be used over the outside of an existing rail joiner.
 This does not eliminate the issues stated above with the slider joiners and is not very effective in increasing conductivity.
+(The bottom of the slider joiner will take all the clamping force and hold its form reducing or eliminating any increase in clamping force to the rail).
 Because of this I do not recommend the use of over the joiner clamps.
 If you're going to spend the money on a rail clamp, eliminate the joiner altogether and just go with the direct-to-rail clamp.

 This photo below shows the original slider rail joiners with over the clamp rail clamps.
 Do not to this route!
 Use ONLY Direct to rail clamps.